Sydney Church of England Grammar School: Performing arts

 Shore has a comprehensive performing arts program, including Music Ensembles and Drama productions.
 Music ensembles include two concert bands, two stage bands, an orchestra, three string groups and the Shore Chapel Choir, as well as a number of other smaller ensembles.
-The Shore Performing Arts Centre features a proscenium arch theatre with 500 seats as well as a hydroluic orchestra pit, counterweight fly system and a state of the art lighting and audio control booth, and a multi-configurable black box theatre with seating arrangements ranging from 25 to 150 seats.
+The Shore Performing Arts Centre features a proscenium arch theatre with 500 seats as well as a hydraulic orchestra pit, counterweight fly system and a state of the art lighting and audio control booth, and a multi-configurable black box theatre with seating arrangements ranging from 25 to 150 seats.
 The centre also boasts a wide range of orchestral rooms for both performance and rehearsals.

 Recent musical productions include Dirty Rotten Scoundrels, Oliver!, West Side Story, Anything Goes, A Peculiar People (World Premier), Les Misérables, How to Succeed in Business Without Really Trying.
 Recent dramatic productions include Our Town, Lord of the Flies and The Cherry Orchard.

 Publications

-The school has a weekly publication, The Shore Weekly Record, which, along with informing boys and parents of upcoming happenings and sporting fixtures and results, gives certain boys the opportunity to express their writing and artistic talents in their own section, usually the inner part of the publication.
-Over the years this variously-named "inside section" has fostered the satirical talents of Chris Taylor from The Chaser, and provided a unique perspective on the school and the wider world.
+The school has a weekly publication, The Shore Weekly Record, which, along with informing boys and parents of upcoming happenings and sporting fixtures and results, gives boys the opportunity to express their writing and artistic talents in their own section, usually the inner part of the publication.

 Other publications are the Shore Reports (quarterly) and the Torch Bearer (yearly).

 Headmasters

-After the 2022 decision to dismiss Dr Timothy Peterson seeking renewed leadership, the school has appointed Dr John Collier as interim headmaster.

-The school is also governed by a council jointly appointed by the Old Boys' Union and the Anglican Diocese of Sydney.
-The school has appointed 4 different deputy headmaster's, being MJ Leeds as deputy of academics, Dr AN Mansfield as deputy of operations, RG Dudgeon as deputy of pastoral care and Dr LK Gilmour as deputy of co-curricular activities, replacing the previous deputy headmaster, Rod Morrison, having retired after 5 years as deputy.

-The following individuals have served as headmaster of the school: